 Concern was expressed over the methods of consultation that JBM are using to register public consultation comments on the planning portal may be seen to be swamping out more varied comments of the public

-Member of the public has requested some reduction in acreage to create some separation.
+Member of the public has requested some reduction in acreage to create some separation from properties in Kent’s Green.
 He also raised comments regarding noise levels 24/7

 Question of the 3 proposed sites and the total acres was asked = approx. 650 acres

-It was commented that an environment impact study has been noted for a 4th site
+It was commented that an environment impact study has been noted for a 4th site in Taynton

 The Parish Council understand the need for and the strategic solution for solar farms but there were serious concerns over the number and locations of the possible sites being mooted